rayjasson98/Hybrid-Genetic-Algorithm-Simulated-Annealing-for-Presentation-Scheduling/docs/index.md

 Penalty Points | 255 | 245 | 245
 Runtime (seconds) | 62.60 | 55.75 | 54.02

-:unlock: ***Note that all the parameters used in HGASA algorithm are purely empirical and should be adjusted for other problems.***
+***Note that all the parameters used in HGASA algorithm are purely empirical and should be adjusted for other problems.***

 The generated presentation schedule is in `csv` format as shown below:
 `P9, null, null, P48, P36, null, ...`